The Most Common Google Ads Mistakes That Drain Your Budget — and How to Avoid Them

 How to fix it:

-Use UTM parameters to track campaigns in detail
+Use UTM parameters to track previous campaigns

-Measure cost per conversion, not just clicks
+Track your cost per conversion, not just your clicks

 E. Setting and Forgetting Campaigns